cpojer/expo-docs/versions/unversioned/guides/expokit.md

 If you prefer `exp`, run `exp start` from the project directory.

-This step ensures that the React Native packager is running and serving your app's JS bundle for development.
+This step ensures that Metro is running and serving your app's JS bundle for development.
 Leave this running and continue with the following steps.

 ### 3. iOS: Configure, build and run